kermitt2/grobid/doc/Grobid-service.md

 You can check whether the service is up and running by opening the following URL:

-* <http://yourhost:8070/api/version> will return you the current version
+* <http://yourhost:8070/api/version> will return you the current version, and the github revision (commit hash) of the running service
 * <http://yourhost:8070/api/isalive> will return `true`/`false` whether the service is up and running

 The service provides also an admin console, reachable at <http://yourhost:8071> where some additional checks like ping, metrics, hearthbeat are available.